 Kusatsu City is located in Shiga Prefecture northeast of Otsu City, at the southernmost edge of the Omi Valley.
 During the Edo Period Kusatsu prospered, being located at the crossroads of the great Tokaido and Nakasendo highways.
 Presently it is a center for machine technology and is the prefecture’s number one industrial city as well as the hub of real estate, economy and transit, south of Lake Biwa.

 The Biwako-Kusatsu Campus is southeast of Lake Biwa.
-BKC houses six colleges (Economics, Business Administration, Science & Engineering, Information Science & Engineering, Life Sciences, and Pharmaceutical Sciences) and four graduate schools (Economics, Business Administration, Science & Engineering, and Technology Management).
+BKC houses 7 colleges (Economics, Business Administration, Science & Engineering, Information Science & Engineering, Life Sciences, Pharmaceutical Sciences, and Sport and Health Science) and 8 graduate schools (Economics, Business Administration, Science & Engineering, Information Science & Engineering, Life Sciences, Pharmacy, Technology Management, and Sport and Health Science).
 BKC also accommodates the Integrated Institute of Arts & Science.

 Beppu City, Oita Prefecture